tjmora/g-font/README.md

 > imperfections of the custom types.

-## Development vs Production
+## Production Steps

-The `font` method is supposed to behave differently between the development and production environments.

-In development, thehe `font` method automatically collects all the fonts and their weights, styles and variation settings, and automatically inserts a stylesheet `<link>` tag with an automatically-generated href to the DOM.
-This will allow you to quickly see how the different fonts you try get rendered by the browser.
-The fonts load a bit slow and they may flicker at page load and at hydration.
-This slow font-rendering behavior is really only tolerable in a developmental environment.

-In production, the `font` method still returns the `.obj` object of valid inline style prop values, and the `.css` string of valid css syntax.
-So you don't need to refactor those `font` method calls into inline style props or native css strings.
-However, there will be no attempt in collecting the fonts and their weights, styles and variation settings, and no attempt as well in dynamically inserting any stylesheet `<link>` tag to the DOM.
-You are supposed to collect your final selection of fonts on your own and then add all the necessary stylesheet `<link>` tags to your app, document or layout file/component.
-This is the only pragmatic way of speeding up the load up times of your chosen fonts in production.
+The auto-generation of Google Fonts API URL and the dynamic insertion of stylesheet `<link>` tags to the DOM only happen in development mode.
+The mechanism employed here results to slow font downloads that you may see your fonts flicker every page load or hydration, something that is tolerable only in development mode.

-To generate the Google Fonts stylesheet URL that you need in production, you don't need to generate it using Google Fonts' website.
-You can instead do the following:
+The fonts need to be downloaded or preloaded when in production mode.
+You need to include the Google Fonts API URL of the final selection of fonts you decided upon.
+Fortunately, you don't need to generate that URL through the Google Fonts' website.
+Simply do the following:

 1. Copy and paste the following `link` tags somewhere in your app, document or layout file/component (within  `<head>` or `<Head>` tags):